Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Introduction

 \section{Introduction}

-Bureaucrats are a core component of state capacity, as they are responsible for raising taxes, implementing policies, and delivering public services \citep{besley2009origins,rauch2000bureaucratic}.
-Studying the institutional rules that govern the appointments of these bureaucrats is therefore crucial to gain insights for understanding the functioning of the administration, as well as the impacts on the society's political and economic life.
-The civil service assignment in Imperial China provides a rich opportunity for this purpose.
-In particular, the assignment rules have evolved over time, in response to various challenges arising from the complexity in personnel as a result of its objectives and constraints.

-In this paper, we draw on historical documents and studies to present the first formal description for one of the earliest and longest-used assignment schemes that systematically assigned candidates to government jobs from the mid-tenth century to the early twentieth century in China.
-After describing in details various changes made to the assignment procedure since its first introduction, we provide a unified theoretical framework for analyzing these procedures, which helps to understand the trade-offs behind each change.
+In this paper, we draw on historical documents and studies to present a formal description of one of the earliest and longest-used assignment schemes for allocating candidates to government jobs, in use from the mid-tenth century to the early twentieth century in China.
+We then develop a unified theoretical framework that clarifies the trade-offs underlying the successive changes to this system.